amenotu/data-structures/README.md

 This is a project I completed as a student at [Hack Reactor Remote Beta](http://www.hackreactor.com/remote-beta).
 This project was worked on with a pair.

 This is an exercise on implementing data structures and instantiation patterns in Javascript, which include the following:
-• Stack (in functional, functional-shared, prototypal, and pseudo-classical instantiation patterns) \n
+• Stack (in functional, functional-shared, prototypal, and pseudo-classical instantiation patterns)
 • Queue (in functional, functional-shared, prototypal, and pseudo-classical instantiation patterns) \n
 • Graph
 • Singly Linked List